 |Estimated 2013-2014 Cost||Tuition||Fees||Room||Board||Total*|

 (on-campus with meal)

 (off-campus** without meal plan)

-** An additional fee of $658 for the academic year will be charged to students living off-campus.
+** An additional fee for the academic year will be charged to students living off-campus.
 All student wishing to live off-campus must request permission from the Office of Residential Life.

 Direct Charges - Financial Aid (not including work-study) = Balance Due

 Simply add up your financial aid credits (all items on your financial award letter except for work-study) to determine the total dollar amount that will be applied to your account.
 Subtract your total financial aid credits from your total direct/billed charges.
 Any remaining balance due should come from the expected family contribution.
 If your financial aid exceeds your direct expenses, it is possible that you are eligible for a refund, which will cover your indirect expenses.
 The Bursar's Office processes all refunds.
 Please refer to the "Common Questions" section of the Bursar's Office web site for more details on the refund process.